Lakelands Park Middle School

 Lakelands Park Middle School is a public middle school located in Gaithersburg, Maryland, United States.
 Managed by Montgomery County Public Schools, the school educates over 1,000 students in grades 6-8.
 The school was named after Lakelands Park, which is adjacent to the school.
 With its premises used regularly for community events, the school has a high local profile.
-It is also the most highly ranked middle school in MCPS.

 Rose S. Alvarez is the school's principal.
-She took over from Deborah R. Higdon, who left during the Summer of 2020.
+She took over from Deborah R. Higdon, who left during the summer of 2020.